How to Safely Take Ketamine: Best Practices for At-Home Ketamine Therapy

 Ketamine patient lying in bed with an eye mask.

-2. Avoiding Sedative Medications: Ensure that you are not taking any sedative medications or alcohol that might interact with ketamine, as this could lead to adverse effects.
+• Avoiding Sedative Medications: Ensure that you are not taking any sedative medications or alcohol that might interact with ketamine, as this could lead to adverse effects.

-3. Set the Right Setting: Create a comfortable, safe, and calming environment in your home.
+• Set the Right Setting: Create a comfortable, safe, and calming environment in your home.
 A quiet, dimly lit room with a comfortable bed or couch can be an ideal space for your session.
 You may like to light a candle or burn incense.

-4. Music and a Trusted Companion: Play relaxing or meditative music to set a soothing atmosphere.
-Having a close and trusted friend nearby can provide emotional support and assist you if needed.
+• Trusted Companion: It is crucial to have a close and trusted friend nearby that may provide emotional support and assist you if needed.

 The Ketamine Ingestion Process

-1. Taking the Ketamine Tablet: When ready, take the prescribed ketamine tablet and place it under your tongue.
+• Taking the Ketamine Tablet: When ready, take the prescribed ketamine tablet and place it under your tongue.
 Ketamine tablets are designed to dissolve, so try to keep it in your mouth for as long as possible.
-The taste may be challenging, and saliva may accumulate, leading to unintentional swallowing.
-Spitting out the residue after 10 minutes may help reduce nausea.

-2. Prepare for Bed Rest: Expect to be lying in bed for at least two hours or more during the heaviest effects of the medicine.
+• Prepare for Bed Rest: Expect to be lying in bed for at least two hours or more during the peak effect of the medicine.
 Ketamine’s effects can vary, but it often induces a dreamy or dissociative state.
-Turn off your phone or put on airplane mode.
-This is your time for self care, you will not be available for work or child-care related tasks for at least 4 hours.
+During this state it is unsafe to walk around without assistance.
+Take a moment now to use the bathroom before the medicine sets in.

 Aftercare

-1. Allow Time for the Effects to Wear Off: Ketamine’s full effects typically wear off four to five hours after ingestion.
+• Allow Time for the Effects to Wear Off: Ketamine’s full effects typically wear off four to five hours after ingestion.
 Ensure that you remain at home during this period and avoid driving or operating machinery, as ketamine can impair coordination and cognitive function.

-2. Emotional Support: Have a trusted friend or family member available to provide emotional support and assistance as you come down from the ketamine experience.
+• Emotional Support: Have a trusted friend or family member available to provide emotional support and assistance as you come down from the ketamine experience.

 Conclusion